 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

-We all know that vegetables are the opposite of poisonous and probably some of the best preventative medicine we could all use.
-So to borrow a concept from Mary Poppins, toss your roasted veggies with just a sprinkle of brown sugar or a drizzle of maple syrup.
+We all know that vegetables are the opposite of poisonous and probably some of the best preventative medicine we could use.
+So, to borrow a trick from Mary Poppins, toss your roasted veggies with just a sprinkle of brown sugar or a drizzle of maple syrup.
 Other things that might work are a vinaigrette, some yogurt or butter, a little lemon juice, a tomato sauce, or even ketchup.
 These will help make veggies much more palatable to kids and make it easier for them to try new things.

 For some this will be a relatively short process.
 For others, it might take a bit longer.
 You can do everything right and create an environment to promote healthy eating but some kids just naturally fall at the extreme ends of the food preferences spectrum.
 So don’t be discouraged!

 How to Roast Vegetables with Different Flavors